julian3493/weather-app/README.md

 # weather-app
-> In this project I build a small page where you can check the weather of a city it also shows temperature, humidity and sensation of temperature, i get those values using an api and another diferent api to get random images.
-For this project I used webpack and ES6 modules
+> In this project I build a small page where you can check the weather of a city it also shows temperature, humidity, and sensation of temperature, I get those values using an API and another different API to get random images.
+For this project, I used webpack and ES6 modules.

  ![screenshot](./assets/images/Screenshot_1.png)